sftpplus/sftpplus-docs/docs/configuration-client/oracle-database.rst

 :Description:
     SQL statement to execute to delete a file.

-    The statement should contain the `:FILE_ID` SQL bind variable.
-    It will be replaced with the actual file ID when executing the statement.
+    The following placeholders can be used in the statement, and will be replaced with actual values when executing the statement:
+    - `:TABLE_NAME`: The name of the table used to delete a row.
+    - `:FILE_ID`: File ID associated with the row that will be deleted.

 sql_file_write